operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 ```

 This allows tests to have access to all the bundle contents if they
 are required for the test logic.
-Note:  It is the responsibility of the test to iterate though each CR that they want to test and create Custom Resources as scorecard will no longer be responsible for this.
-The list of CRs to test are found in the CSV within the bundle image content.
+The scorecard does not make assumptions about what the test does with this proposed design.
+The test could for example:

+ * not use the CR's at all (e.g. doing a static bundle validation)
+ * use the CRs in the CSVs alm-examples annotation (e.g. to verify they validate the associated CRD schema)
+ * use some other CRs built (or maybe mounted) into the test image

 For the case of executing a test, the bundle image will be passed as a scorecard command flag:
 ```